-The Bonsai cluster overview dashboard provides a series of useful metrics about your cluster and its performance.
-This document will cover these sections:
+The Bonsai cluster dashboard’s Overview provides a series of useful metrics about your cluster.

 - Request Count: This is the total number of requests your cluster has served in the past 24 hours.
-If there is a-, then there is no data.
+If there is a ‘-’ (hyphen character), then there is no data available to report.
 Also indicated are request counts for the previous 24 hours under Yesterday, and the percentage change between the two days.

-- Docs: This is the total number of documents you have in your index.
+- Docs: This is the total number of documents you have in your cluster.
 We’re counting all documents, which can sometimes lead to confusion when nested documents are involved.
-If you have a parent document with three child documents, that counts as four documents, not one.
+If you have a parent document with three child documents, that counts as four documents - not one.
 This can be a source of confusion, as Elasticsearch may report different counts based on the endpoint queried.

 - Data: This is the disk footprint of your cluster, or the amount of data your cluster is occupying on the server.

-- Shards: This is the number of shards in your cluster.
-We’re counting both primary and replica shards in this display.
+- Shards: This is the number of shards in your cluster across all indices.
+We’re counting both primary and replica shards here.